Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

 #### 3-rd party packages approach
 This approach means the utilization of the 3-rd party packages, such as [`routemaster`](https://pub.dev/packages/routemaster), [`beamer`](https://pub.dev/packages/beamer), [`auto_route`](https://pub.dev/packages/auto_route), etc.

 All the listed packages wrap the Flutter's `Navigator 2.0` and provide a simple API to work with.
-However, to integrate such packages in the Metrics Web application we must use the `RouteInformationParser`s and `RouterDelegate`s the packages provide.
+However, to integrate such a package into the Metrics Web application, we must use the `RouteInformationParser` and `RouterDelegate` the package provides.

 Consider the following code snippet that demonstrates the integration of the [`routemaster`](https://pub.dev/packages/routemaster) package to the Flutter applications.